Atattia/cron_scheduler/README.md

 - Periodic job execution continues indefinitely until the scheduler is interrupted.
 - Interval is the delay before the execution of job.
-- Interval must be provided, putting 0 will set no interval.
+- Interval must be provided, the user should put 0 if they do not want to set an interval.
 - There is no guaranteed order of execution.
 - The user will provide all jobs in a single configuration file.

 ## Further Work

-The current implementation provides a solid foundation for a cron scheduler, but there are other areas of improvement that can be achieved.
+This section addresses potential areas of improvements.

 - **Interactive GUI:**
   Implementing an interactive graphical user interface to enhance user experience.